 Winter may not officially begin until Wednesday, December 21, 2023, but people across much of Canada will have experienced cold temperatures before that date.

-To help Canadians make plans, as well as anyone planning to travel there, the Farmers’ Almanac has published “The BRRR Is Back!” — its 2023/2024 winter weather forecast for Canada.
+To help Canadians make plans, as well as anyone planning to travel there, the Farmers’ Almanac has published “The BRRR Is Back!” — its 2023/2024 winter extended weather forecast for Canada.

 “After a weird and warm winter season last year, this winter should make cold weather fans rejoice — especially those who live in Alberta, Saskatchewan, Manitoba, and westernmost Ontario,” Pete Geiger, editor of the Farmers’ Almanac, said in a statement.
-“According to our extended weather forecast, these regions will be the coldest, however, much of the country will see more traditional winter-like temperatures.
+“According to our long-range weather forecast, these regions will be the coldest, however, much of the country will see more traditional winter-like temperatures.
 Only British Columbia will see near-normal temperatures throughout the winter season.”

 First, here’s a note about producing long-range forecasts so far in advance.